drishtiiii/loan-eligibility-predictor/README.md

-# AI Enabled Loan Eligibility Predictor
+# 🤖 AI-Powered Loan Eligibility Predictor

-A Machine Learning-powered Loan Eligibility Prediction System built using **FastAPI**, **Streamlit**, and **Scikit-Learn**.
-The application allows users to complete a multi-step loan application form, reviews the entered information, and predicts whether the loan is likely to be approved.
+An **AI/ML-powered loan eligibility prediction system** that analyzes applicant, financial, loan, and credit information to predict the likelihood of loan approval.

+The application combines a **supervised Machine Learning model**, feature engineering, a **FastAPI inference backend**, and a **Streamlit interactive frontend** to provide an end-to-end AI-powered loan assessment workflow.

+> **Note:** This project uses traditional **Artificial Intelligence / Machine Learning** techniques.
+It does not use Generative AI or an LLM.
+The prediction intelligence is provided by a trained **Random Forest Classifier**.

 ---

 ## 📌 Features

-- 📝 Multi-step loan application form
+* 📝 Multi-step loan application form
-- ✅ Input validation at every step
+* ✅ Input validation at every step
-- 💾 Persistent session state across pages
+* 💾 Persistent session state across pages
-- 📋 Review application before submission
+* 📋 Review application before submission
-- 🤖 Machine Learning prediction using Random Forest
+* 🤖 AI/ML-based loan eligibility prediction
+* 🌳 Random Forest classification model
+* 🧮 Automated feature engineering
-- ⚡ FastAPI backend for inference
+* ⚡ FastAPI backend for ML inference
-- 🎨 Clean and responsive Streamlit interface
+* 🎨 Clean and responsive Streamlit interface
-- 📊 Probability score for loan approval
+* 📊 Loan approval probability score
+* ☁️ Cloud deployment using Render and Streamlit Community Cloud

 ---